Coletterbox/Coletterbox/README.md

 [This](https://github.com/Coletterbox/Slightly-Bigger-Numbers) takes a number and returns the next biggest number that uses the same digits.
 I may have gone too far back...
 The code might be terrible.
 But it works!
 (JavaScript.)

-[This](https://coletterbox.github.io/headline-generator) is a parody of racist, fearmongering newspapers.
+[This](https://coletterbox.github.io/headline-generator) (using HTML, CSS and JavaScript) is a parody of racist, fearmongering newspapers.
 It generates headlines randomly, just like they do.
-(HTML, CSS and JavaScript.)